JuliaPy/SymPy.jl/examples/tutorial.md

 #### Implicit derivatives

 SymPy can be used to find derivatives of implicitly defined functions.
-For example, the task of finding $dy/dx$ for the equations
+For example, the task of finding $dy/dx$ for the equation:

 $$
 y^4 - x^4 -y^2 + 2x^2 = 0